evgeniy-vashchuk/x-project/README.md

 **dist/** - the compiled code ("distribution").

 Our project follow [SASS guidelines](https://sass-guidelin.es/#architecture).

+JavaScript code is organized using ES6+ modules with import/export syntax, bundled with Webpack for optimal performance and tree-shaking.
+The build process includes Babel transpilation for browser compatibility and Terser minification for production builds.

 Also all HTML/PUG & CSS/SCSS & JS code is linted and formated by [Prettier](https://prettier.io/), [Stylelint](https://stylelint.io/), [ESLint](https://eslint.org/), [EditorConfig](https://editorconfig.org/).
 And by Git pre-commit hooks you cannot commit the changes if the code doesn't pass linting-review.